Actifio/AGMPowerCLI/UsageExamples.md

 ```
 Get-AGMDiskPool -filtervalue pooltype=vault | select id,name
 ```
-Typical example will look like this:
+Typical output will look like this:
 ```
 id      name
 --      ----